 Bryant was placed under arrest and taken to the homicide squad of the Metropolitan Police Department.
 He furnished a signed statement admitting the shooting of the two FBI agents, but added that it was in self-defense.
-His time on the Top 10 list remains the shortest of any fugitive: two hours.
+His time on the Top 10 list was just two hours.

 On January 28, 1969, a line-up was held at the Metropolitan Police Department.
 The third FBI agent at the scene of the murders positively identified Billie Austin Bryant as the individual who shot and killed Special Agents Woodriffe and Palmisano.

 On March 5, 1969, Bryant was indicted by a federal grand jury, in Washington, D.C. and charged with two counts of killing a federal officer in violation of Title 18, United States Code, Sections 1111(a) and 1114.
 In addition, he was charged with two counts of first degree murder in violation of Title 22, District of Columbia Code, Section 2401.